emji-hwang/spatialCUT-Tag/README.md

-# spatialCUT&Tag: Profiling phosphorylation of serine residues in the RNA Polymerase II C-terminal domain
+# spatial CUT&Tag: Profiling phosphorylation of serine residues in the RNA Polymerase II C-terminal domain